jtr13/EDAVproject/README.md

 - [ ] 1.
 Click the green "Use this template" button above.
 DO NOT FORK THE REPO.

 - [ ] 2.
 Choose a descriptive name for your repo, such as "federalbudget" or "AIDSdeaths".
+(If you change your mind before you do any work, delete your new repo and start over.)

 - [ ] 3.
 In the Description field, write: "Bookdown source files for EDAV final project".